zerokarmaleft/reader-writer-state/README.md

      return $ xSquared + ySquared
 ```

-We use `logMessage` in `sumOfSquares1` to log the input parameters and the
+We use `logMessage1` in `sumOfSquares1` to log the input parameters and the
 intermediate, squared results.
 The result of the sum is returned as the first
 element of the payload.